Advice for Americans Buying Real Estate in France

 Is French Real Estate a Good Investment?

 The French property market is considered to be stable with house prices rising steadily.
 In the last quarter of 2017, average prices were up 3.4% year-on-year nationaly.
-Property prices have continued to increase at a steady pace in greater Paris (+3.9% from march 2018 to march 2019) and was predicted to grow by 7% for the luxury market.
+Property prices continued to increase at a steady pace in greater Paris (+3.9% from march 2018 to march 2019) and were predicted to grow by 7% for the luxury property market.
+However, the market has cooled down, over the last year, with property prices dropping by 4.9% in average, from spring 2023 to spring 2024.

-The average house price for American buyers in 2017 was around 450,000 euros, at MFH-HQ we’re finding that the average budget for our US clients to be slightly higher at 600,000 euros, this figure is due to seemingly growing interest in historic properties, estates and chateaux.
+The average house price for American buyers is around 300,000 euros, at MFH-HQ we’re finding that the average budget for our US clients to be slightly higher at around 500,000 euros, this figure is due to continued interest in historic estates and chateaux, as well as properties in the south of France, where property is more expensive due to the better weather and proximity of the coast.

 France has a longer life expectancy, a lower infant mortality rate and a higher doctor/resident ratio than the United States.
 The focus on preventative care means that patients are less likely to return for follow-up appointments.